plaurin84/plaurin84.github.io/_posts/2017-09-21-installing-pnda.markdown

 You might wonder...
 Why so many steps?

-Well, as many businesses and real world deployments, having internet on a production system is not always an option.
+Well, as many businesses and real world deployments, having internet access on a production system is not always an option.
 Also, online resources are not always dependable.
 The custom mirror can provides a secure and private way of deploying the application, if used properly.

 My personal view of PNDA's installation is an analogy to the [Gentoo philosophy](https://www.gentoo.org/get-started/philosophy/).
 It's about using a tool as we see fit, providing maximum flexibility for someone's needs.
 The mirror and configuration system provides choices to the administrator that installs PNDA.